cyb3rsalih/react-native-app-boilerplate/README.md

-#Getting started
+# Getting started
 `cd projectFolder && npm install`

 ## Build

-Android
+### Android

 `react-native run-android`

+I can't find a way for set an emulator for Android.

+ Firstly I open an emulator from Android Studio, then run the command.

-iOS
+### iOS

 `react-native run-ios --simulator="iPhone 6"`

-If you don't specify a simulator, it use iPhone X.
+If you don't specify a simulator, it will use iPhone X.